Occupational Therapy

 - Social Science or Business Statistics

-- Prerequisite course grades and/or an overall GPA lower than the minimum criteria will be considered, however; priority will be given to applications that meet minimum criteria.
+- Prerequisite course grades lower than the minimum criteria will be considered; however, priority will be given to applications that meet minimum criteria.

 - If your native language is not English, Test of English as a Foreign Language (TOEFL) score requirements will follow the requirements set forth by the SIUC Graduate School.